mbruner3/portfolio/healthycereal.md

 The other approach is to reverse this process by starting with the leaves and reversing the above process until all points are a single cluster.
-This method is called Agglomerative Nesting or AGNES.
+This method is called Agglomerative Nesting or AGNES.</p>

-### Hierarchical Clustering is Better
+<h3>Hierarchical Clustering is Better</h3>

-The best method for this problem would be Hierarchical clustering.
+<p>The best method for this problem would be Hierarchical clustering.
 K-Means tends to favor more globular clusters and it only has one method on how the clusters are formed.
 Hierarchical clusters have many more methods to control how we can link the data to form the clusters.
 This